EzequielHS05/CST438-Register-backend-Ezequiel/cst438_register/README.md

 #### GET /schedule?year={year}&semester={semester}
 - query parameters - year such as 2021,   semester such as Spring, Fall
-- result - returned JSON.  see ScheduleDTO class
+- result returned JSON for instance of java class ScheduleDTO.

 #### POST /schedule
-- body contains JSON see EnrollmentDTO
+- body contains JSON data for CourseDTO.
+See java class ScheduleDTO.CourseDTO

 #### DELETE /schedule/{enrollment_id}
 - enrollment_id from a course enrollment  See ScheduleDTO.CourseDTO.id